kemtopher/huihuihui/README.md

 # DESCRIPTION

 Portfolio site created in collaboration with NY-based designer Hui Chen Ou Yang.
 Site is created with Rails 5.2, Postgres, Active Record and 5.2's new addition Active Storage.
+Friendly ID used for semantic urls.

 # COOL THINGS